-Your Committee recognizes that the County Department of Environmental Facilities, Refuse & Recycling (Solid Waste) Division gathers recycling and waste data from municipalities, haulers, and recyclers in order to prepare and submit reports required by the State and for program planning.
-The ability of the County Department of Environmental Facilities to gather data directly from municipalities, haulers, and recyclers as will be required under the proposed law, is imperative to comply with State law and to continue to improve recycling, reduction, and waste programs in the County.
+Your Committee acknowledges that as the State-designated Solid Waste Management Planning Agency, Department of Environmental Facilities, Refuse & Recycling (Solid Waste) Division gathers recycling and waste data from municipalities, haulers, and recyclers in order to prepare and submit reports required by the State and for program planning.
+The ability of the Department to gather data is imperative to comply with State law and to continue to improve recycling, reduction, and waste programs.